waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Party Menu Cursor persistence: It started on Slot 5 (Kunai).
 Always verify cursor position before blind navigation.
 - Whirlpool interaction confirmed: "Can't use that here" when facing wrong way.
 - Requirement: Must be in Overworld, Facing Whirlpool (DOWN), then select Move.
-- Current State: In Party Menu.
-Cursor on Lapis.
+- Current State: Lapis Submenu Open.
+Cursor on SURF.
-- Action: Press 'A' to open Lapis's submenu.
+- Action: Press Down -> A to select WHIRLPOOL.
-- Next: Verify submenu options (Expect: Surf, Whirlpool...).
-Select Whirlpool.
+- Next: Observe text.
+If "Can't use that here", facing is wrong.
+If animation plays, success.
-- Note: Game State reports "Facing: Up", but "Down" was pressed before menu open.
-Assuming Game State lag; if Whirlpool fails, will need to Hard Reset facing.
+- Note: Game State still reports "Facing: Up" (Turn 18118).
+This is the moment of truth for the "Input Eating" hypothesis.
 - Field moves: Surf (1), Whirlpool (2).
 - Turn 18116: Previous attempt to open menu (Start, A) yielded no screen text.
 - Hypothesis: Menu didn't open, or text extraction failed.